Ada-Developers-Academy/core-capstone/overview/overview.md

 ### Step 3: Capstone Project Proposal

-A capstone project proposal is where you outline the project’s MVP and tech stacks.
+A capstone project proposal is where you outline the project’s MVP (Minimal Viable Product) and tech stacks.
 [Here is an example of a project proposal.](https://github.com/Ada-Developers-Academy/core-capstone/blob/main/proposal/sample-proposal.md)

 - You will submit your capstone project proposal through [this link](https://airtable.com/shrNtKumBPUi0BSv9) by Thursday, December 23rd.
 One project proposal per group!
 - You will schedule a meeting with your 1:1 instructor during the week of January 3rd.